martgjepali/WhatsApp_Archive_CLI/README.md

 ### Command Options

+- `parse` (required): Extract chat transcript and media files from a ZIP archive.
 - `--input <path>` (required): Path to the ZIP archive containing the chat transcript and media files.
 - `--output <path>` (required): Path to the output folder where the results will be saved.
 - `-m, --me <name>`: Specify your unique name.
 An MD5 hash will be automatically generated for identification purposes.